nuitrcs/NextStepsInPython/README.md

 # Next Steps in Python

-This repo is the landing page for the Next Steps in R workshops offered by [Research Computing and Data Services](https://www.it.northwestern.edu/departments/it-services-support/research/).
+This repo is the landing page for the Next Steps in Python workshops offered by [Research Computing and Data Services](https://www.it.northwestern.edu/departments/it-services-support/research/).

 # Workshops offered

 Click on the workshops below to navigate to the linked GitHub repository.
-Each GitHub repo can be downloaded to open the notebooks on your own computer, or the notebooks can be opened in Google Colab and run on the cloud.

 <details>
   <summary><b>Fall 2023</b></summary>